 With the climate always changing, I’ve started paying much more attention to how and when I water to ensure I water wisely, being conscious of the water I use whilst looking after my garden!

-I wanted to share some of the things I think about when watering my garden to not only save water, but save time and do the best for my plants too…
+I wanted to share some of the things I think about when watering wisely, to not only save water, but save time and do the best for my plants too…

 Using a water butt